 This archetype also recognises that something has to be destroyed before something new can be created.
 As we saw with the explorer, there comes a point where you have to leave a job or a relationship so you can grow.

-The outlaw energy gives you the capacity to let go, to make bold changes when they are needed.
+Like the warrior archetype, the outlaw gives you the capacity to let go, to make bold changes when they are needed.
 In doing so, you can develop as a person, evolve spiritually, improve your career and find a happy relationship.